IBM/ToDoBackend/Workshop.md

 and a Response Code of 200.

-Congratulations, you have added OpenAPI support to your Kitura application and used SwaggerUI to exercise a REST API!
+Congratulations, you have added OpenAPI support to your Kitura application and used SwaggerUI to query a REST API!

 ### 3. Add Cross Origin Resource Sharing (CORS) Support